CRImier/WiFiNugget/README.md

 **Precompiled Binaries:**

-* DeauthDetector.bin - Wi-Fi deauthentication & dissisociation attack detector by @AlexLynd based on @spacehuhn's deauth detector
+* DeauthDetector.bin - Wi-Fi deauthentication & dissisociation attack detector by @AlexLynd based on @spacehuhn's deauth detector (Precompiled, flash directly with esptool)

 * esp8266-20210902-v1.17.bin - Current, working MicroPython binary to flash to the Wi-Fi Nugget as of 9/30/21 (download the latest here: https://micropython.org/download/esp8266/)

 The Wi-Fi Deauther V2.5 by @spacehuhn, modified for Nugget by @AlexLynd